sxcdennis/basic-shell-scripting/Scripting Standards.md

 # Date Modified: 12/13/2018
 ```

-The following lines typically are followed by [Variables](https://github.com/sxcdennis/basic-shell-scripting/blob/master/Variables.md "Variables") which are covered later in the guide.
+The following lines typically are followed by [Variables](https://sxcdennis.github.io/basic-shell-scripting/Variables "Variables") which are covered later in the guide.

-Next are <b> commands</b> such as: echo, cp, grep etc..
+Next are **commands** such as: echo, cp, grep etc..

-Next are followed by <b> statements</b>: if, while, for etc..
+Next are followed by **statements:** if, while, for etc..

-<b>An Example of a well formated script:</b>
+**An Example of a well formated script:**
 ```
 #!bin/bash
 # Author: Dennis